DataToKnowledge/spark-jobs/Readme.md

 ```
 before developing.
 It will clone the dependent projects

-Sparkler needs Kafka and Elasticsearch that can be ran using the script `dev.sh`
+Sparkler needs Kafka and Elasticsearch that can be run using the script `dev.sh`

 ```bash
 Usage: ./dev.sh start | ps | stop | restart | rm | logs